influxdata/docs-v2/content/enterprise_influxdb/v1.9/concepts/clustering.md

 ---

 This document describes in detail how clustering works in InfluxDB Enterprise.
-It starts with a high level description of the different components of a cluster and then outlines implementation details.
+Includes a high-level description of the cluster components, and outlines implementation details.

 ## Architectural overview